Posted on 8/6/2020 11:49 AM By First Bank

 The growing popularity of online dating sites have spurred an increase in online romance scam artists.
 Unfortunately, fraudsters have capitalized on this trend and often create fake profiles to lure victims, establish relationships, and eventually, extort money.
 Regardless if you're male or female, younger or older, you should always exercise caution when utilizing popular dating sites, online meetup groups, or while perusing social media channels.

 According to the Better Business Bureau, online romance scams have cost victims in the U.S. and Canada more than $1 billion over the last three years.
 Unfortunately, due to the perception of older Americans having untapped wealth and retirement funds, coupled with senior Americans' hesitation to report such scams to family or authorities, they're often a targeted group.

 There are some ways to help verify if the individual you're speaking to online is legitimate and/or if you're being targeted in an online dating scam.

 Posted on 6/1/2020 8:21 AM By First Bank

 14 Tips for Stopping Elder Financial Abuse in its Tracks

 Every year, millions of seniors fall victim to financial fraud.
-Studies show elder financial abuse costs seniors approximately $2.9 billion each year.
-In recognition of World Elder Abuse Awareness Day on June 15, First Bank is urging older clients and their trusted caregivers to safeguard all personal information and stay alert to the common signs of financial abuse.
+Studies show elder financial abuse costs seniors anywhere from $3 billion to $37 billion a year.
+In recognition of World Elder Abuse Awareness Day on June 15, First Bank is urging senior clients as well as their trusted caregivers to safeguard all personal information and stay alert to the common signs of financial abuse.

 First Bank is offering the following tips:

 Plan ahead to protect your assets and to ensure your wishes are followed.
 Talk to some ...